 However, still (or dead) air is a great insulator.
 That’s why goose down works so well.
 Those fluffy feathers trap lots of still air and greatly retard the flow of heat.
 However, down isn’t a practical insulating material for boaters because once it gets wet, the down feathers clump together and most of the air space is eliminated.

 Neoprene is used mostly in wetsuits and other “non-dry” apparel.
-These garments are designed to fit snugly to the body, so when water enters, it’s only a thin layer that get’s warmed by your body.
-The snug fit is very important; a loose fit allows water to surge in and out of the suit, creating convective heat loss (Aren’t you glad you learned about that earlier?).
+These garments are designed to fit snugly to the body, so when water enters, it’s only a thin layer that gets warmed by your body.
+The snug fit is very important; a loose fit allows water to surge in and out of the suit, creating convective heat loss.

 The more common ones include nylon, polypropylene (polypro), polyethylene and polyester.
 The yarns can be made in various shapes and sizes and woven into patterns that create loft and air pockets for insulation.
 The individual fibers do not absorb water so they efficiently wick moisture away from your body.
 When they do get wet, they retain a lot of their insulating properties and dry quickly.
-Examples are our MicroLite, HydroSilk, WaveLite and the Kokatat Power Dry on our base layer page.
+Examples are our H2Core garments and the Kokatat Power Dry on our Layering pages.

 Wool is an amazing natural fiber.
 The individual fibers have a crimp texture that forms tiny air pockets for good insulating values.
 It wicks body moisture efficiently and can hold up to 30% of its weight in water without feeling wet.
 Even wet, it still insulates and it doesn’t hold odor.
 Merino wool is in a category all its own.
 The extra-fine diameter fibers make a soft, stretchy fabric that is non-itchy.